ashinw/house-prj-pub/upper-level/section-N-requirements.md

-# Section N - Ensuite for the master bedroom
+# Section N - Shared bathroom

 ## Context

-Section N will be the master bedroom's ensuite on the upper level.
+Section N will be the main bathroom on the upper level.

 ![TO-BE upper-level diagram](Upper-Level-TO-BE-sections.svg)